SHOTAiiMURA/Spotify-Data-Analysis-Project/README.md

 # Future Prospects

-**Utilization of Deep Learning:**Research is advancing in music generation using deep learning and automatic classification of songs.
+**Utilization of Deep Learning:**　Research is advancing in music generation using deep learning and automatic classification of songs.
 Leveraging these technologies will enable more sophisticated music analysis.
+Analysis of chord progression and buzziness using Spotify dataset, Python, and machine learning

 **Real-Time Analysis:** Using real-time data from streaming services to rapidly understand music trends will be crucial for responsive business development.

 **Integration with Diverse Data:** By combining music data with various types of data, such as social media and economic data, more comprehensive analyses can be conducted.